 Kennebunkport is truly a year-round vacation destination, with visitors enjoying lots of fun in every season.
 There is so much to do and see that visitors often come back throughout the year to enjoy every aspect that Kennebunkport has to offer.
 From gorgeous beaches and scenic lighthouses to boat tours and unique shopping boutiques, and the best restaurants in Southern Maine, there is something for everyone!

 Colony Beach, a 150-foot stretch of sand located at the mouth of the Kennebunk River, is named for its location in front of the grand old Colony Hotel, usually offering small waves along its rocky sand.
 Visitors can walk on the breakwater rocks to view boats in the harbor.
 It is also a popular place for locals to fish for stripers.
 Goose Rocks Beach is arguably the most scenic beach in Kennebunkport, located a few miles from the center of town in a more secluded and residential area beyond Cape Porpoise.
 The soft, flat sand of Goose Rocks is ideal for walking or relaxing and enjoy the beautiful views of nearby Timber Island and the coast.

 Things to do in Kennebunkport

-History buffs will love viewing the historic sea captain mansions that line Summer street, local msueusm includign the First Family exhibit on the Bush family with a tribute to the Presidential Bush comoun, amid the splendid summer cottages that grace Ocean Ave.
+History buffs will love viewing the historic sea captain mansions that line Summer street, local museums including the First Family exhibit on the Bush family with a tribute to the Presidential Bush comoun, amid the splendid summer cottages that grace Ocean Ave.
 A wonderful collection of historical artifacts are kept at the Brick Store Museum and the Nott House, while train enthusiasts will love the world famous Seashore Trolley Museum in Kennebunkport.